-In the past three years, EDL has provided six CareerSeekers interns with hands-on industry experience across different areas of our business including engineering, operations, finance and technology.
+In the past three years, EDL has provided eight CareerSeekers interns with hands-on industry experience across different areas of our business including engineering, operations, finance and technology.

 In every region where the company operates, EDL proudly supports our employees’ efforts to contribute to the communities in which they live.
 The contribution can take many forms – from participating in fundraising events, making a monetary donation or giving up their time to help charitable organisations.